 Can You Establish Trusts for Animals When You Pass Away?

 Americans are pet lovers.
-According to a survey conducted by the American Pet Products Association (APPA), our country collectively spent $72.56 billion on pet care in 2018 alone.
-For many people, their animals become true family members—meaning they should be addressed as part of a comprehensive estate plan.
+According to a survey conducted by the American Pet Products Association (APPA), $123.6 billion was spent on pet care in 2021 alone.
+For many people, their animals become true family members and best friends—meaning they should be addressed as part of a comprehensive estate plan.

 If you want to make sure that your pet is properly cared for regardless of what happens to you, there are estate planning options available.
 Indeed, California state law allows people to establish animal trusts.
 In this article, you will find an overview of the key things that you need to know about pet trusts in California.

 California Law: Pet Trusts

 An animal trust is a specialized type of estate planning vehicle.
 Under California law, you can leave instructions and funds to provide for the care of the pet.
 This type of trust will remain active for the rest of that animal’s life—as long as there are remaining funds held within the trust.
 To be effective, the person setting up the trust (the trustor) should appoint a trustee who can make sure that the trustor’s pet is cared for, in accordance with specific instructions outlined in the trust documents.

 Three Benefits of Using an Animal Trust to Care for Pets